CuriouslyCory/FullStackApp/README.md

 * Move product api sync to cron job
 * Mirror nav on mobile
 * Bugs
-     * Scroll to top of details page on route change
-     * Either move search results to new view without banner, or scroll down to product section on search
      * Add blanks to final row of product listing to prevent oversize
      * Search from other pages doesn't trigger on home